-With regard to the inorganic substances detected in the output samples, the worst case migration level would exceed the migration limits established in Regulation (EU) No 10/2011 for antimony, cobalt, chromium, nickel, arsenic and lead.
+With regard to the inorganic substances detected in the output samples, the worst case migration level would only exceed the migration limits established in Regulation (EU) No 10/2011 for antimony and aluminium.

-However, regarding antimony, Welle and Franz (2011) showed that, due to the extremely low diffusion coefficients of antimony species in PET, the SML will not be exceeded under standard use of PET at room temperature and/or hotfill conditions with antimony concentrations up to 350 mg/kg.
+However, regarding antimony, Welle and Franz (2011) showed that, due to the extremely low diffusion coefficients of antimony species in PET, the SML will not be exceeded under standard use of PET at room temperature and/or hotfill conditions with antimony concentrations up to 350 mg/kg PET.
 Since antimony levels in the output samples were below these levels, there would be no safety concern.

-For the other inorganic substances, no such studies are available.
-Since the exact molecular identity under which inorganic substances are present is not known, migration modelling cannot be performed and only migration testing can rule out the risk of exceeding the migration limits.
+Table 9.
+Results of the safety evaluation of the incidental contaminants considering 1L beverage filled in a PET bottle of 27.2g analyzed by XRF testing can rule out the risk of exceeding the migration limits.
 Consortium members have done migration testing on different output batches and confirmed compliance with the migration limits of Annex II of Regulation (EU) No 10/2011.
 In addition, verification of compliance with migration limits established in Regulation (EU) No 10/2011 is part of the routine compliance work performed by the users of the material.